Fabiana Barreda

 Fabiana Barreda (Buenos Aires, Argentina.
 July 27, 1967) is an Argentine photographer, performer, installationist and multimedia artist.
 Her work specializes in the body, desire and politics of gender.
-She has participated in national and international exhibitions, being the most important ones in places such as Museum of Modern Art (New York, USA), New York University (USA), International Architecture Biennale Rotterdam (Netherlands), Telefonica Foundation of Madrid (Spain) and Museum of Monterrey – MACO (Mexico).
+She has participated in national and international exhibitions, being the most important ones in places such as Museum of Modern Art (New York, USA), New York University (USA), International Architecture Biennale Rotterdam (Netherlands), Telefónica Foundation of Madrid (Spain) and Museum of Monterrey – MACO (Mexico).

 Biography and education

 She is the daughter of the art critic Rosa Faccaro and the archaeologist Luis Federico Barreda Murillo, and the mother of Vladimir Zantleifer Barreda.
 She studied Psychology at the University of Buenos Aires, where she directs the Art Gallery of the Faculty of Psychology, with the aim of showing the work of young artists.
 At the end of her university career, she dedicated her interests to the artistic area and studied psychoanalysis, philosophy and art history.
 In 1996 she obtained a grant from the Antorchas Foundation to participate in a workshop for artists named "Taller de Barracas".